DarcInc/gofeedforward/README.md

 Xor is a good demonstration of a training data set because the classes cannot be linearly separated.
 Perceptrons (or basically single layer networks) cannot learn non-linearly separable functions.
+(A linearly separable data set is one where a line can be drawn seperating the vast majority of positive from negative examples.)

 Note that the expected values are in the range of 0.1 to 0.9.
 That's because the output of the network is "squashed" by the transfer function (a differentiable function that keeps the output in a specifc range like 0.0 to 1.0).
 This network uses the standard [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) function so the output will never reach either 0.0 or 1.0.
-Instead the expected values are 0.1 and 0.9.
+Instead the expected values are 0.1 and 0.9 are used to allow the network to train to a given level of achievable error.

 The trainer is initialized using as a struct.
 Training will run forever unless there is a stoping critera defined.
 As a convenience function, <code>AddSimpleStoppingCriteria</code>
-will terminate training once either the number of iterations is reached or the mean squared error falls below a certain theshold.
-It is also possible to register an end of iteration callback and use some other critera for stopping.
+will terminate training once either the number of iterations is reached or the mean squared error falls below a certain threshold.
+It is also possible to register an end of iteration callback and use some other criteria for stopping.

 ```golang
 trainer := Trainer{}